Preschool For All Pilot Sites

 Family applications are accepted through an online application system and prioritized families are matched with slots at Pilot Sites.
 Providers must accept and enroll the families that are matched with them.
 Providers work with the Preschool & Early Learning Division on continuity of care for currently enrolled children.

 Pilot sites must agree to retain all children in their care.
 There are no suspensions or expulsions allowed in Preschool for All.

 Funding for Pilot Sites is determined by the number of contracted slots and the services offered to families, including transportation.
-Estimated funding amounts for the 2023-24 year are:
+Current funding amounts for the 2023-24 year are: